reactome/disease-digester/README.md

-- table data from DisGeNet is a binary data about 'Entity - Molecule', This is reformatted to aggregate all molecules related to one entity: Clicking the last column named 'Analysis' in each row link will execute pathway analysis for all proteins associated with Entity. and redirect to the analysis result in Pathway Browser page
+- table data from DisGeNet is a binary data about 'Entity - Molecule', This is reformatted to aggregate all molecules related to one entity: Clicking the last column named 'Analysis' in each row link will execute pathway analysis for all genes associated with Entity. and redirect to the analysis result in Pathway Browser page

-- allow to order by Disease name and Number of genes, ascending and descending, (sort whole table, so that the subsequent retrieved results still keep the same order)
+- allow to order by Disease name and Number of genes, ascending and descending, (sort whole table, so that the subsequent retrieved results still keep the same order) **Done √**

 - pagination **Done √**

-- ★ Make the column "Disease name" searchable with an auto-completing field shown above the column (searchable against whole data from database with pagination)
+- ★ Make the column "Disease name" searchable with an auto-completing field shown above the column (searchable against whole data from database with pagination) **Done √**

 - within each box, order the gene names alphabetically **Done √**